click

 Tips for Young Siblings

 • You feel lonely because you are an only sibling.
 Find a special friend or perhaps a cousin to share confidences with and to be there for you when you need them.
-Some children find these special friends at Sibshops.
+Some children find these special friends at SIBshop.

 • You feel you want to know more about your sibling’s condition but are afraid you’ll upset your parents if you ask questions.
 In most cases parents are happy to clear up what may worry you.
 First ask them if this is a good time to talk.
 Explain that you would feel better if you had some information and ask your questions.
 You may be surprised how happy your parents are that you asked.